DBeaver

 DBeaver is a SQL client software application and a database administration tool.
 For relational databases it uses the JDBC application programming interface (API) to interact with databases via a JDBC driver.
 For other databases (NoSQL) it uses proprietary database drivers.
 It provides an editor that supports code completion and syntax highlighting.
 It provides a plug-in architecture (based on the Eclipse plugins architecture) that allows users to modify much of the application's behavior to provide database-specific functionality or features that are database-independent.
-This is a desktop application written in Java and based on Eclipse platform.
+It is written in Java and based on the Eclipse platform.

 The community edition (CE) of DBeaver is a free and open source software that is distributed under the Apache License.
 A closed-source enterprise edition of DBeaver is distributed under a commercial license.

 History

 DBeaver was started in 2010 as a hobby project.
 It was supposed to be free and open-source with a good-looking and convenient UI and to include frequently used features for database developers.

 The first official release was in 2011 on Freecode.

 It quickly became a popular tool in the open-source community.

 In the same year, the official web site was founded and the community support forum (now moved to GitHub) was created.

 In 2012 an Eclipse plugin version was released - since then DBeaver has become one of the most popular database extensions for Eclipse (top 50-60 among all Eclipse extensions).

 Shortly after, various software vendors started to integrate with DBeaver (mostly as an extensions to their proprietary Eclipse RCP products: Zend Studio, NXTware, DeltaDNA, etc.).

 In 2014 the Enterprise Edition (EE) version was released.
 The EE version is based on CE but also provides support of NoSQL/BigData databases (Cassandra, MongoDB and Redis) and includes a few additional Eclipse plugins.

-In 2015 DBeaver source code/community has moved to GitHub.
+In 2015 the DBeaver source code/community moved to GitHub.

 In 2017 DBeaver CE was relicensed under Apache License (starting from version 4.x).

 In July 2017 DBeaver EE version became commercial in order to support CE version.

 Supported platforms and languages

-DBeaver is a cross-platform tool and works on platforms which are supported by Eclipse (Windows, Linux, MacOS X, Solaris).
-DBeaver is available in English, Chinese, Russian, Italian, and German.
+DBeaver is a cross-platform tool and works on platforms which are supported by Eclipse (Windows, Linux, macOS, Solaris), it is available in English, Chinese, Russian, Italian, and German.